 It could be that your abuser claims he or she will change.
 IF you believe you should stick around to see if that comes about, Brenda Branson (from Focusministries1.org) writes the following to help you:

 If he or she hasn’t changed, you will live (or die) to regret it.
-If you don’t believe this to be true, just read about those who ignored the inner stirring that was going on inside of them.
-They ignored the feeling that they should NOT to continue on in their relationship, and especially, not to marry this person.
+If you don’t believe this to be true, just read about those who ignored the inner stirring going on inside of them.
+They ignored the feeling that they should NOT to continue on in their relationship.
+They especially ignored warnings not to marry this person.

 Below is a testimony written by Shana Schulte.
 In it, she tells what she learned during and after she found herself faced with a boyfriend who held a shark-like attitude towards her: